-If you have received approval from GCAC and there are further phases of the campaign with outstanding creative or media approvals, please select Additional Phase in the assets field.
-Please upload the final assets for approval by the Chair of GCAC prior to entering the public domain.
+If you have received approval from GCAC and there are further phases of the campaign with outstanding creative or media approvals, please upload the final assets for approval by the Chair of GCAC prior to entering the public domain.

-Do not click Proceed to Evaluation until your campaign is complete and you are ready to evaluate.
+Do not proceed to Evaluation until your campaign is complete and you are ready to evaluate.

-Should your campaign require additional approvals due to an increase in budget, change in media or creative strategy please follow Step 8 Amendment to an existing submission prior to evaluation.
+Should your campaign require additional approvals due to an increase in budget, change in media or creative strategy please follow Step 8 Amendment prior to evaluation.